KeyboardKit/website/collections/_features/Styling.md

 ```

-## View styles
+## Style Modifiers

 KeyboardKit defines custom styles for its various view.
-For instance, the ``Keyboard`` ``Keyboard/Button`` view has a ``Keyboard/ButtonStyle`` that can be applied with the ``SwiftUICore/View/keyboardButtonStyle(_:)`` view modifier.
+For instance, the ``Keyboard.Button`` view has a ``Keyboard.ButtonStyle`` that can be applied with the ``.keyboardButtonStyle(_:)`` view modifier.

-Most views have static, standard styles that can be replaced by custom styles to change the global default style for that particular view.
+Most views have standard styles that can be replaced by a custom style to change the default style.

 <a name="pro">